18F/navair-pa/README.md

 **Risk:** Time is, by design, short.
 This engagement can go many ways as we define our eventual scope.
 **Mitigation:** Team to commit to a path early on and dig in.
 Partner accepts that the work done will not be a comprehensive review of everything that is possible.

+**Risk:** We are unable to access data and systems that will be critical to understand the current state at NAVAIR HR, informing this work.
+**Mitigation:** We press hard for access to data and systems we need and call out lack of access as a critical blocking issue.
+At the same time, we move forward to make the most use of time as possible.

 **Risk:** Important concerns go unaddressed until they swell into larger problems.
 **Mitigation:** Surface obstacles and anxieties early so we can address them as they arise.